Azure/actions/Process_of_Authoring_GitHub_Actions_for_Azure.md

 Either-ways, there is an Open Source compliance request that automatically gets created at the end of the repo creation step.
 Creators receive an e-mail to complete the additional steps required to complete the setup process.

-If you are an external (non-Microsoft) contributor, please reach out to the [vTeam](mailto:ace-team@github.com) for help.
+If you are an external (non-Microsoft) contributor, please reach out to the [ACE Team](mailto:ace-team@github.com) for help.

 ## Guidelines for setting permissions on the repo
 Once the repo is created, following is the permission model that is followed across various action repos within the [**Azure**](https://github.com/Azure) and [**Microsoft**](https://github.com/Microsoft) GitHub orgs:

-- [actions-admin](https://github.com/orgs/Azure/teams/actions-admin/members) team would be added with "admin" role to every new GH repo created for authoring any new action under the Azure org (github.com/azure/)
+- [actions-admin](https://github.com/orgs/Azure/teams/actions-admin/members) team would be added with "admin" role to every new GH repo created for authoring any new action under the Azure org (github.com/azure/).
+This will ensure that ACE team can act in admin role to ensure that the process guidelines for authoring & publishing the actions are completely followed.

 - Owners of the individual actions could manage the "maintainer" permissions for their teams by [creating a new github team handle](https://github.com/orgs/Azure/new-team) for their crews and adding this handle with "admin"/"maintainer" role as needed.

 **Note:** It is recommended that team handles are used for maintaining permissions instead of adding individual member's github handles.